-If You Have Been Falsely Classified As Refusing the Chemical Test
+Being Falsely Classified As Refusing The Chemical Test

 Sometimes you have someone who has a blood clotting disorder, someone who is a hemophiliac, and they’re not supposed to give them a blood test, so a breath test is an only option, and if that person is having trouble blowing into the machine or the officer thinks that person is not blowing hard enough, they will mark it down sometimes as a refusal if they don’t get a result.

 I can fight any refusal.
 The question is whether or not we’re going to be able to win it.
 If the law is properly followed, it makes it tougher.
 But officers make mistakes, and they don’t always write the reports up.
 It’s important to get this to the DMV and make them prove their case, if the officer is in there sometimes testifying about the refusal.
 I’ve had a number of refusal cases, where what’s in the report is not how the officers are going to testify.
 So, what may look like a refusal on paper may not be.
 If you don’t try to win, you have no chance to win, so you have to fight it.

 In the San Francisco Bay area, almost nobody has new machines.
 There are machines that are newer than the Intoxilyzer machines.
 San Francisco uses the Intoxilyzer machines, and they’re ancient.
 They’re dinosaurs.
 You rarely see that these things have been serviced.
 They’re ancient technology.

 There is better technology out there, and the older machines do have problems.
 There can be a lot of issues on breath testing.
 There can be mouth alcohol.
 There can be invalid samples.
 There could be ambient air where there is actually alcohol or some substance in the air that’s interfering with the machine so you’re not getting a clean breath sample.
 A lot of different things can go wrong.
 And because of that, again, it’s important to investigate into every aspect of a DUI arrest.

 Breath-Test Administration Training For Police